davips/image2arff/README.md

 How to
 ------
 You have two options.
-You can use the standalone JAR released or clone the repository.
+You can use the standalone JAR released or clone the repository (recommended for complete user experience).

 Option 1 - standalone JAR file
 ------------------------------
 Download the latest [JAR file](https://github.com/davips/image2arff/releases/).

 Run
 ```bash
 java -Xss200m -jar image2arff-assembly-1.0.jar file=new-iris.gif